 - beta antagonists to ease breathing problems

-- CPR if your heart stops beating or you stop breathing
+your heart stops beating or you stop breathing

 If you’ve had an allergic reaction to a bee sting, your doctor will prescribe you an epinephrine auto-injector such as EpiPen.
 This should be carried with you at all times and is used to treat anaphylactic reactions.